-- Utilities
+- · Utilities.

-- · Transportation and Warehousing
+- · Transportation and Warehousing.

-- Information
+- Information.

-- · Finance and Insurance
+- · Finance and Insurance.

-- Real Estate and Rental and Leasing
+- Real Estate and Rental and Leasing.

-- · Professional, Scientific, and Technical Services
+- · Professional, Scientific, and Technical Services.

-- Administrative and Support and Waste Management and Remediation Services
+- Administrative and Support and Waste Management and Remediation Services.

-- Educational Services
+- · Educational Services.

-- · Health Care and Social Assistance
+- · Health Care and Social Assistance.

-- · Arts, Entertainment, and Recreation
+- · Arts, Entertainment, and Recreation.

-- · Accommodation and Food Services
+- · Accommodation and Food Services.

-- · Other Services (except Public Administration)
+- Other Services (except Public Administration).

-Data are requested annually from about 90,000 firms.
+Data are requested annually from a sample of approximately 78,000 firms.

-For more information about SAS, see www.census.gov/programs-surveys/sas.html>.
+More information about SAS is available at www.census.gov/programs-surveys/sas.html.